-The Company's executive remuneration policy is designed to attract and retain good quality senior executives having regard to other UK-based businesses.
+The Company's Executive Pay Policy is designed to attract and retain good quality senior executives having regard to other UK-based businesses.
 It provides for a remuneration package, the variable element of which reflects the Company's performance against stretching customer service, operational and financial objectives.